Making Vegan Basil Pesto and Pickled Hot Peppers

 According to cookbook author Donna Klein, it is common in Italy to make pesto without cheese if it is meant to be stirred into soup or if the household can’t afford the cheese.
 Personally, I prefer to leave out the cheese.
 It saves me a bit of money, and I don’t feel that I am missing out on anything.
 Vegan pesto has a wonderfully intense flavour.

-It tastes delicious dropped into soup — I like to pair it with Vegetarian Times’ Garlicky Leek and Artichoke Soup — or mixed with pasta, chopped cherry tomatoes, and veggie balls.
+It tastes delicious dropped into soup — I like to pair it with Vegetarian Times’ Garlicky Leek and Artichoke Soup — or mixed with pasta (regular or gluten-free), chopped cherry tomatoes, and veggie balls.
 The recipe I’m posting here is adapted from The Mediterranean Vegan Kitchen.
 I reduced the amount of salt and substituted the pine nuts with slivered almonds.
 However, feel free to use pine nuts or to adjust the amount of salt.